BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 * **Lifehash.** A [methodology](https://github.com/BlockchainCommons/LifeHash) for creating an evocative visual representation of data based on Conway's Game of Life.
 It makes it easy to recognize a seed at a glance.
 * **Type.** An icon representing the type of data.
 On the listings and main views, this is a seed icon.
 * **Name.** A human-readable name for the seed.
-As a default, **Seed Tool** chooses an evocative bit of nonsense derived from the content of the seed itself.
+As a default, **Seed Tool** chooses a one-or-two word phrase based on the dominant color of the Lifehash followed by two random Bytewords.
 * **Digest.** An abbreviated six-character digest of the seed.

 The lifehash, the type, the digest, and all but the last two words in the default name should be identical anywhere that you import your seed that uses the Blockchain Commons OIB specification.
 That will help you to always know that your seed was accurately transmitted, and to always make sure you're working with the right seed.